meehaw1337/movie-rating-api/README.md

 npm start
 ```

 This application utilizes a PostgreSQL database.
 If you don't have a local instance of Postgres running on your machine, I highly recommend using [PostgreSQL docker image](https://hub.docker.com/_/postgres) to deploy it and use with this application.
+Once you get your database up and running, make sure to create the database with the same name you use in the `.env` file.
 Required tables will be created automatically if they don't exist.
 Connection details and other necessary information should be included in a `.env` file in the project's root directory.
 Below is an example of the `.env` file:
 ```
 DB_NAME=my_database
 DB_USERNAME=db_user